TakingItCasual/easymc/docs/getting_started.rst

 -------------------

 This script requires Python (version 3.6 or greater).
+Python can be downloaded from http://www.python.org/.
+If your OS is 64-bit, please find and download the latest 64-bit version of Python from the downloads page for your OS (32-bit Python can't use 64-bit exclusive executables).
-Python can be downloaded from http://www.python.org/ (during installation, enable "Add Python3.x to PATH").
+During installation, enable "Add Python3.x to PATH" so that Python can be used from a terminal.
 The script can then be installed from a terminal with pip::

     pip install ec2mc